-Detailing information on some classes of B&M diesel locomotives, mostly provided by Scott Whitney .
-My Unofficial B&M Page contains general information on the railroad, and a diesel locomotive roster is also available on-line.
+Detailing information on some classes of B&M diesel locomotives, much of which was provided by Scott Whitney .
+My Unofficial B&M Page contains general information on the railroad and a diesel locomotive roster listing engines by groups ordered.
 In general, as-built data is presented in a table, with notes regarding in-service changes and re-buildings.

 |1127||SW-1||EMD||6 BLC||Both ends installed by Concord Shops|

 |1210||NW-2||EMD||6 BL||Both ends factory w/drop steps|